mojohaus/jaxb2-maven-plugin/src/site/markdown/index.md

 `@since` parameter in the generated documentation.
 Our current semantics are to indicate that "the current functionality has been present `@since` a certain version", permitting plugin users to see which pieces of the plugin should be validated in their respective build reactors after upgrading the plugin.
+Therefore, *changing* a functionality will imply a new version number after its `@since` to clarify if users should be mindful of validating such changes.

 As the plugin is re-implemented from the ground up in version 2.0, liberal application of the `@since` annotation has been applied to the codebase.
 This shows up in the plugin